Borobudur & Bali Photos

 The altar in the NE of my house in Ubud, Bali with flower offerings.

 If you would like large prints of any of these photos, contact me for prices and availability.
+If you would like to reproduce any of the photos, you must contact me for permission.

 Use these CSS feeds: